autocrypt/autocrypt/doc/level1.rst

 enter the password for both reading and sending mail, this introduces too much friction to become part of a routine daily workflow.

-Protection of the user's keys at rest and other files is achieved more easily and securely with full-disk encryption.
+Protection of the user's keys (and other sensitive data) at rest is achieved more easily and securely with filesystem-based encryption and other forms of access control.

 .. _multiaccounts: